Maximally stretched laminations on geometrically finite hyperbolic manifolds: Introduction

 Note that the inequality $C'(j,\rho)\leq C(j,\rho)$ is always true (see \eqref{eqn:ClambdaCLip}).
 It can occur quite generically that $C'(j,\rho)<C(j,\rho)$ below~$1$, even when $j$ and~$\rho$ are both convex cocompact (see Sections \ref{ex:C'neqC} and~\ref{ex:C'neqCnoncompact}).
 In the degenerate case where $\rho(\Gamma_0)$ has a unique fixed point in $\partial_{\infty}\HH^n$ and $\rho$ is not cusp-deteriorating, it can also happen that $C'(j,\rho)<C(j,\rho)=1$ (see Section~\ref{ex:CC'nonreductive}).
 However, when we are not in this degenerate case, it follows from Theorem~\ref{thm:lamin} that $C(j,\rho)\geq\nolinebreak 1$ implies $C'(j,\rho)=C(j,\rho)$ (Corollary~\ref{cor:CC'}); in particular, $C'(j,\rho)<1$ implies $C(j,\rho)<1$.

-In Theorem~\ref{thm:adm}, the fact that if $C(j,\rho)<1$ then $(j,\rho)$ is left admissible easily follows from the general \emph{properness criterion} of Benoist \cite{ben96} and Kobayashi \cite{kob96} (see Section~\ref{subsec:Cartanproj}).
+In Theorem~\ref{thm:adm}, the fact that if $C(j,\rho)<1$ then $(j,\rho)$ is left admissible easily follows from the general \emph{properness criterion} of Benoist \cite{ben96} and Kobayashi \cite{kob96} (see Section~\ref{subsec:Cartanproj}); this was first observed by Salein \cite{sal00}.
 Conversely, suppose that $(j,\rho)$ is left admissible.
 Then $C'(j,\rho)\leq 1$ (because $(j,\rho)$ cannot be simultaneously left and right admissible, as mentioned above); the point is to prove that $C'(j,\rho)=1$ is impossible.
-This is done in Section~\ref{subsec:proofadmred}: we use Theorem~\ref{thm:lamin} to establish that $C'(j,\rho)=1$ implies, not only that $C(j,\rho)=1$ (Corollary~\ref{cor:CC'}), but also that the stretch locus $E(j,\rho)$ contains a geodesic line of~$\HH^n$; it is then easy to find a sequence of elements of~$\Gamma_0$ contradicting proper discontinuity by following this geodesic line.
+This is done in Section~\ref{subsec:proofadmred}, following the strategy of \cite{kasPhD}: we use Theorem~\ref{thm:lamin} to establish that $C'(j,\rho)=1$ implies, not only that $C(j,\rho)=1$ (Corollary~\ref{cor:CC'}), but also that the stretch locus $E(j,\rho)$ contains a geodesic line of~$\HH^n$; it is then easy to find a sequence of elements of~$\Gamma_0$ contradicting proper discontinuity by following this geodesic line.

-We note that in Theorem~\ref{thm:adm} it is necessary for $\Gamma_0$ to be finitely generated: indeed, for infinitely generated~$\Gamma_0$ there exist admissible pairs $(j,\rho)\in\Hom(\Gamma_0,G)^2$ of injective and discrete representations that satisfy $C(j,\rho)=C'(j,\rho)=1$ (see Section~\ref{ex:infinite}).
-It would be interesting to know whether Theorem~\ref{thm:adm} still holds for finitely generated but geometrically infinite~$j$.
+We note that in Theorem~\ref{thm:adm} it is necessary for $\Gamma_0$ to be finitely generated: indeed, for infinitely generated~$\Gamma_0$ there exist left admissible pairs $(j,\rho)\in\Hom(\Gamma_0,G)^2$ of injective and discrete representations that satisfy $C(j,\rho)=C'(j,\rho)=1$ (see Section~\ref{ex:infinite}).
+It would be interesting to know whether Theorem~\ref{thm:adm} still holds for finitely generated but geometrically infinite~$j$ (Appendix~\ref{sec:geom-infinite}).

 Here is a consequence of Proposition~\ref{prop:contCcc} and Theorem~\ref{thm:adm}.